Stephanie-hezekiah/Electronic-Sales-Analysis/README.md

 Power BI: Data Modeling, DAX (Time Intelligence), and Visualization.
 Excel Office: Initial data exploration and cleaning.
 DAX: For custom measures (YTD, QTD, YoY Variance).
-Microsoft Excel

--PowerBI: Power BI is a powerful data visualization and business intelligence tool that is primarily used in data analysis for the following purposes:

 i.
 Dataset Cleaning

 ii.
 Change Datatype